These are the songs that we have listened to, laughed to, loved to and laboured to, as well as downed tools and danced to.

 He'll be on the national treasure list pretty soon - The Times

 Stuart Maconie is a writer, broadcaster and journalist familiar to millions from his work in print, on radio and on TV.
-His previous bestsellers have included Cider with Roadies, Pies and Prejudice and Adventures on the High Teas, and he currently hosts the afternoon show in 6music with Mark Radcliffe as well as weekly show The Freak Zone.
-Based in the cities of Birmingham and Manchester, he can also often be spotted on top of a mountain in the Lake District with a Thermos flask and individual pork pie
+His previous bestsellers have included Cider with Roadies, Pies and Prejudice and Adventures on the High Teas, and he currently hosts the afternoon show on BBC 6music with Mark Radcliffe as well as weekly show The Freak Zone.
+Based in the cities of Birmingham and Manchester, he can also often be spotted on top of a mountain in the Lake District with a Thermos flask and individual pork pie.